-Most job seekers are concerned with finding out about the company, opportunity, the compensation and individuals with whom they will work.
+In an interview, most job seekers are concerned with answering questions.
+They may ask about the company, opportunity, the compensation and individuals with whom they will work.
 All interviewers are concerned with finding the most qualified candidate.

-It may seem odd, but it is critically important to focus the limited about of time you have during the interview to ensure the interviewer feels that you are expertly qualified.
-Even when they ask you for any questions you may have.
+It may seem odd, but it is critically important to focus the limited amount of interview time to ensuring the interviewer feels that you are expertly qualified.
+Even when they ask if you have any questions.

-When asked for their questions, most job seekers will ask questions related to the company’s plans for growth.
-Some will ask questions about how employees are treated.
+When asked for their questions, most job seekers ask questions related to the company’s plans for growth.
+Some may ask questions about how employees are treated.